Islamization of Iran: Iranian influence on Islamic culture

 "Iran was indeed Islamized, but it was not Arabized.
 Persians remained Persians.
 And after an interval of silence, Iran re-emerged as a separate, different and distinctive element within Islam, eventually adding a new element even to Islam itself.
 Culturally, politically, and most remarkable of all even religiously, the Iranian contribution to this new Islamic civilization is of immense importance.
 The work of Iranians can be seen in every field of cultural endeavor, including Arabic poetry, to which poets of Iranian origin composing their poems in Arabic made a very significant contribution.
 In a sense, Iranian Islam is a second advent of Islam itself, a new Islam sometimes referred to as Islam-i Ajam.
 It was this Persian Islam, rather than the original Arab Islam, that was brought to new areas and new peoples: to the Turks, first in Central Asia and then in the Middle East in the country which came to be called Turkey, and of course to India.
 The Ottoman Turks brought a form of Iranian civilization to the walls of Vienna."

+However, other prominent historians and Islamicists caution against creating a strict dichotomy between an "Arab Islam" and a "Persian Islam," pointing out the profound and irreversible Arabization of Iranian culture itself.
+While Iran retained its distinct geographic and historical identity, scholars such as Ira M. Lapidus note that the re-emerging Persian culture was inextricably bound to Arab-Islamic forms.
+The core religious sciences, theology, and jurisprudence that spread to Central Asia and India remained fundamentally rooted in the Arabic Quranic and prophetic traditions.